danlaush/speed-reader/README.md

 Click the Globe icon in the header to autoload the content from a URL.
 Support must be added per-URL, as every site displays their content differently.
 Currently supports BBC News, Wired, and Medium.

-*KNOWN BUG:* Dragging the slider from the starting position can cause the words to not progress.
-Start by clicking/tapping somewhere else along the slider, and then drag the slider from there to adjust.

 ## Initial code setup

 Thanks for wanting to try this out!